kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### Getting to know everyone

-- It's a group of about twenty students.
+- It's a group of about twenty students, and every one of them has something for me.
 - In the next session, we have to pair up and find out about our partner.
 - Then, each person introduces their partner to the group.
 - As they go around, every student does and says thing in exactly the same way the students on the BAPA course at Middlesex did.
 They're all performing.